Up to $500,000

 In the case of group health insurance, there may be waiting periods of up to 90 days, and in the case of HIPAA eligibility, often one must exhaust very costly COBRA benefits.

-A. If you work for a company that offers life insurance, your problem may be solved, as group life insurance plans are what as known as guaranteed issue which means that you are not required to medically qualify for the life insurance.
+A. If you work for a company that offers life insurance, your problem may be solved, as group life coverage plans are what was known as guaranteed issue which means that you are not required to medically qualify for it.

 If you do not have group coverage available or you do not live in one of the few states that mandates guaranteed issue health insurance (i.e., New York, New Jersey, etc.), then you need to find such a plan on your own.